 There's another change President-elect Barack Obama seems to be preparing for.
 It has to do with access to the press.
 The president-elect talks as though he will throw the White House doors open and let the sunshine in.
 Some reporters who've been covering the Obama campaign are a little doubtful of what that will actually mean for journalists.
 NPR's David Folkenflik reports.

 DAVID FOLKENFLIK: The first thing we'll do is go right to the source.

-Ms. JENNIFER PSAKI (Spokeswoman, Obama Transition Team): We felt we made not only the senator at the time very accessible to the media, but we also made campaign staffers and policy advisers really available because we wanted to be as helpful as we could be.
+JENNIFER PSAKI: We felt we made not only the senator at the time very accessible to the media, but we also made campaign staffers and policy advisers really available because we wanted to be as helpful as we could be.

 FOLKENFLIK: Jennifer Psaki is a spokeswoman for the Obama transition team.